-Your Activity Log entry is the other important part of documenting the basis for the stop.
+Your Activity Log entry is the other important part of documenting the stop.
 In every situation in which a Stop Report is prepared, Activity Log entries must be made.
-All pertinent details regarding the encounter, especially the specific facts that formed the basis for the officer's reasonable suspicion, must be recorded.
-A good Activity Log entry will help refresh your memory about an incident weeks, months, or even years later.

 The following is a list of required information to be included in Activity Log entries for any stops and any frisks/searches you conduct: